 March 4th - 1:00 p.m. - Sources of Strength Session Six with Auburn School of Social Work

 March 8th - 6:30 p.m. - AHIF Karaoke Night!

 March 10th - 1:00 p.m. - Sources of Strength Session Seven with Auburn School of Social Work

 For more information on our support groups, please click here!

 AHIF Program Director Amy Eng and Executive Director Scott Powell took part in the third edition of their Pictionary Grudge Match, after Scott came out of his long Pictionary Retirement to try to finally beat Amy.
 His team fell 36-31, bring the third straight humiliating defeat in this "rivalry" that can hardly be called a rivalry.

 Due to COVID-19, several fundraisers and other revenue sources for AHIF has been affected...but the need for our services has never been stronger.
 Please consider clicking above to make a gift in support of AHIF.
 Thank you!

 Through our "Help Us Do More With 84" Campaign, generous supporters are helping AHIF by sponsoring one (or more) of the 750-800 traumatic brain injury survivors AHIF serves each year.
 These supporters have joined our "Brain Trust" by becoming monthly donors, giving $84 each year to sponsor 1 TBI survivor.
 To learn more, click the green box above.

-COVID-19 Statement: After thoughtful consideration and deliberation, AHIF has determined it is in the best interests of the safety of our clients, caregivers, volunteers and staff to keep all support groups on-line through the end of 2020.
-We look forward to being able to re-assess this situation and hopefully visiting with you in person again in early 2021!
+COVID-19 Statement: After thoughtful consideration and deliberation, AHIF has determined it is in the best interests of the safety of our clients, caregivers, volunteers and staff to keep all support groups on-line for the foreseeable future.

 AHIF uses lessons from COVID-19 to restructure its staff and approach to service delivery